Non-visual Keys to Tree Identification

 Species groups of Penquis Virtual Nature Center.

-two options that will take you in different directions.
+The key here is arranged in typical dichotomous fashion.
+That is, you are given a choice of two options that will take you in different directions.
 We will try to make it easy to get back to where you made the choice in case you find you made a mistake.

 - Leaves linear, needle-like, or scale-like.
 Usually evergreen.Conifers